mariellefoster/plots_and_projects/README.md

 ## City Fun Stuff Aggregator
 - Organizes your life into location dependent fun stuff finding
 - I.e., I'm visiting NYC during these days, what fun stuff is happening then that I like (on Meetup.com or similar)

+## Instagram Millenial Markov Chain
+- Create a feed of millenial writings on social media, particularly photo captions
+- Once given a caption, google that phrase, take a screenshot of the findings, and post to instagram